MCDReforged/MCDReforged/docs/source/plugin_dev/cli.rst

     python -m mcdreforged pack [-h] [-i INPUT] [-o OUTPUT] [-n NAME]

-Pack up your plugin source codes / resources files, from a batch of files, to a ``.mcdr`` file zipped plugin
+Pack up your plugin source codes / resources files, from a batch of files, to a ``.mcdr`` file packed plugin

 The packing is based on the ``mcdreforged.plugin.json`` metadata file in the input directory.
-It will pack and only pack the following files/folders into the zipped plugin:
+It will pack and only pack the following files/folders into the packed plugin:

 * Folder named by the plugin id
 * File ``mcdreforged.plugin.json``